elibooklover/ENGL304-Spring2021/syllabus.md

 *	[Google Colab](https://colab.research.google.com/notebooks/intro.ipynb): a cloud-based notebook environment which is suitable for machine learning and data analysis.
 Colab is basically free to use with limited usages.
 Google accounts are required to use Colab.
 * [Jupyter Notebook](https://jupyter.org/):
 * [Gephi](https://gephi.org/users/download/): an open-source network analysis and visualization software package, which is free to download.

+## Required Signup for Websites
+* [Hypothesis](https://web.hypothes.is/): Students are required to have a free account on Hypothesis to annotate texts on the course website.
+* [GitHub](https://github.com): Students need to sign up for GitHub in order to participate in course discussions.
+Students don't have to get a Pro membership, but they can get a Pro membership for free upon a request at [GitHub for Students](https://education.github.com/students).
+GitHub is a subsidiary of Microsoft.

 ## Course Description
 Topics in Digital Research.
 (3-0) Credit 3.
 This course does not require any background in computer programming.
 We will cover many topics of the digital humanities, specifically research methods deployed in computational literary studies. <br>